jeremytammik/tbc/a/1800_helix_3d_viewer.md

 **Question:** I'm trying to build a Revit add-in that will generate geometry in Revit.

 In my add-in, I would like to integrate an interactive 3D viewer that shows a preview of the geometry that will be generated.
-Basically, I'm looking for functionality such as the Revit extensions offered by Autodesk, specifcally the "Wood Framing Walls" extension.
+Basically, I'm looking for functionality such as the Revit extensions offered by Autodesk, specifically the "Wood Framing Walls" extension.
 In this extension, you can configure something, and see a preview of what will be generated in Revit:

 <center>
 <img src="img/autodesk_geometry_viewer_example.png" alt="Wood framing walls extension geometry viewer" width="800"> <!--1292-->
 </center>

-My question: does anyone have suggestions for open source or free 3D geometry viewers that can be included in a revit addin to preview geometry that has not yet been created in revit?
-Specifcally, does anyone know whether the viewer used for the revit extensions has some kind of API or is publically available somewhere( since I like the look and feel of it)?
+My question: does anyone have suggestions for open source or free 3D geometry viewers that can be included in a Revit addin to preview geometry that has not yet been created in Revit?
+Specifically, does anyone know whether the viewer used for the Revit extensions has some kind of API or is publicly available somewhere( since I like the look and feel of it)?
 Or is this something Autodesk can make available?
-The geometry to preview are simple beam shaped elements and lines, just like the example in the picture.
+The geometry to preview is simple beam shaped elements and lines, just like the example in the picture.

 **Answer:** Thank you for your very pertinent query.